psurply/dwfv/README.md

 ### Search

+- `f`: search for event in the selected signal
-- `/pattern`: search for pattern in the signal's names
+- `/`: search for pattern in the signal's names
 - `n`: repeat search forward
 - `N`: repeat search backward